The One Creepy Place In Kansas That’s Said To Be A Gate To The Underworld

 Maybe this story is too wild to be true, but there are indeed people who have believed it all these years.
 For the most part, we think the legend can be kept alive without bothersome people trying to damage or trouble.

-Of course, there are other haunted places to check out instead of this one, if you’d like to avoid it altogether.
-I know the people in town would like you to stay away as well.
+Of course, there are more haunted places in Kansas to check out instead of this one, if you'd like to avoid it altogether.
+We suspect the people in Stull, Kansas would prefer you to stay away as well.